KZDKM/IGCSEScience/Sci.md

 			- Focal length
 				- The distance of the center of the lens to the principal focus point
 - **EM Waves**
-	- Order of spectrum (LONG WAVELENGTH -> SHORT WAVELENGTH)
+	- Order of spectrum (Long Wave len. &rarr; Short Wave len.)
-		- Radiowaves
+		- Radiowave
 			- Can be send over great distance
-			- Refracted back on the top of the atmosphere so it actually travels tru the curvature of the earth
+			- Refracted back on the top of the atmosphere so it actually travels thru the curvature of the earth
 		- Microwave
 			- Are absorbed by materials within foods and organisms, creating a heating effect
 		- Infra-red